Sokkeldirektoratet

 Methods for measuring burnt petroleum and gas emitted to air

-(1) Measurement of quantities of burnt petroleum and natural gas emitted to air through a shared cold-venting system, as well as CO2 that is separated from petroleum and emitted to air, shall be based on continuous dynamic direct measurement of flow variables.
-Other measurement methods can be used in the following situations:
+(1) Measurements of quantities of burnt petroleum, natural gas emitted to air through a shared cold-venting system, and CO2 separated from petroleum and emitted to air, shall be based on continuous dynamic direct measurement of fluid flow.
+Other measurement methods may be used in the following cases:

-1. Measurement of quantities of natural gas emitted to air through systems other than shared cold-venting systems, can be based on indirect measurement methods.
+1. Measurements of quantities of natural gas emitted to air through systems other than shared cold-venting systems, may be based on indirect measurements.

-2. Measurement of quantities of diesel used as fuel can be based on purchased diesel quantities.
+2. Measurements of quantities of diesel used as fuel may be based on purchased diesel quantities.

-(2) The gas composition of natural gas used for fuel shall be determined through periodic or continuous gas chromatography of a representative sample.
+(2) Gas compositions of natural gas used for fuel shall be determined through periodic or continuous gas chromatography of representative gas samples.

-(3) The density of natural gas shall be determined by continuous direct measurement under dynamic conditions or calculated from gas composition.
+(3) Densities of natural gas used as fuel shall be determined by continuous direct measurement under dynamic conditions or calculated from gas compositions.

 Section 13.